-Temperature B_1 B_2 B_3 B_4 B_5 B 6 B_7
+Temperature $B_1$ $B_2$ $B_3$ $B_4$ $B_5$ $B_6$ $B_7$

 Condition (F) < 30 30-45 45-55 55-65 65-75 75-90 > 90

-25F 25

-47F 30 15 2

 65F 30 15 10 10

 83F 30 15 10 10 10 8

 101F 30 15 10 10 10 15 11

 To robustly estimate the relationship between temperature and consumption, there must be sufficient data in each temperature bin.
 To ensure this is the case, the number of bins used in the regression are modified dynamically by algorithmically removing cut points between the bins.
-The procedure for this pruning is described in further detail in Section 3.9 of the CalTRACK methods12.
+The procedure for this pruning is described in further detail in Section 3.9 of the CalTRACK methods.

 In brief, the procedure involves:

-- 1. Count the number of hours in each temperature bin B_1 through B_7 - 2.
-If any of bins B_1 through B_6 have fewer than 20 observations in that range, combine the observations in that bin with the next highest bin. - a.
-For example, if bin B_2 (30-45F) had 17 observations and bin B_3 (45-55F) has 30 observations, combine B_2 and B_3 to create one bin from 30-55F with 47 observations. - 3.
-If B_7 has fewer than 20 observations, combine it with the next lowest bin until the 20-observation criteria is met. - 4.
+- 1. Count the number of hours in each temperature bin $B_1$ through $B_7$ - 2.
+If any of bins $B_1$ through $B_6$ have fewer than 20 observations in that range, combine the observations in that bin with the next highest bin. - a.
+For example, if bin $B_2$ (30-45F) had 17 observations and bin $B_3$ (45-55F) has 30 observations, combine $B_2$ and $B_3$ to create one bin from 30-55F with 47 observations. - 3.
+If $B_7$ has fewer than 20 observations, combine it with the next lowest bin until the 20-observation criteria is met. - 4.
 Continue pruning the bins until each bin contains at least 20 observations.

 The final elements in the Seasonal TOWT model are the granular profiles.
 These represent the average granular (8,760 hours) consumption of a group of non-participants.
 Participants are matched to the correct granular profile(s) based on having similar segmentation.
-The regression may add one or multiple granular profiles as explanatory (right-hand-side) variables.
-This approach is called a synthetic control and exploits the correlations between participant loads and nearby similar customers.
+The regression may have one or multiple granular profiles added as explanatory (right-hand-side) variables.
+This approach is called a synthetic control and relies on exploiting the correlations that exist between participant loads and nearby similar customers.
 These customers experience similar economic conditions and other unobserved conditions that may influence energy use.
 This correlation does not have to be positive to yield useful information, though in practice it is often easiest to understand the intuition for this approach with positive correlations.
-For example, if the July 4th holiday falls on a Thursday, some participants may have altered consumption on Friday July 5th or earlier in the week as households take vacation.
+For example, if the July 4th holiday falls on a Thursday, some participants may have altered consumption on Friday July 5th or even earlier in the week as households take vacation.
 Without the inclusion of the granular profiles, this information would not be observable in the model and the observed change in consumption would be misattributed to the effect of program participation.

-The regression model is estimated for each season13 in the training period, and then predicted for that season in the reporting period.
+The regression model is estimated for each season in the training period and then predicted for that season in the reporting period.
 The predicted hourly consumption in the reporting period is called the counterfactual consumption.
 These values represent what the consumption would have been had the premise not participated in GRID.
 Savings in the reporting period are simple summations of the hourly impacts by period of interest.